Countertop & Backsplash Care

 Taking care of solid surface countertops is easy!
 For granite and quartz, use a gentle household cleaner and paper or cloth towels.
 There are specialized cleaners for granite and stone countertops available at many retailers, but old-fashioned soap and water works just as well.
+This goes for your glass, ceramic, and stone backsplash tiles as well.
+Be gentle and keep it clean!

 Stay away from abrasive cleaners like soft scrub or comet, these can damage the polish on your stone.
 We don’t recommend the use of bleach or ammonia as well.
 The chemical in these products can degrade the sealants and polish on your stones, resulting in dull spots.